vmware-tanzu/tanzu-dev-portal/content/workshops/lab-spring-booternetes.md

 ---
 date: '2021-09-13'
-description: Microservices introduce a lot of the complexity implied in building any distributed system.
-Things will fail in production at sufficient scale.
-In this workshop, you're going to look at different technologies that let us pay down some of the technical complexity and technical debt of scale.
+description: Look at different technologies that help with the technical complexity and technical debt when building and running microservices at scale.
 hero: /images/workshops/workshop-springboot.png
 lab: lab-booternetes
 lastmod: '2021-09-13'
 length: 30
 preview: /images/workshops/img-spring-booternetes.png
-summary: I do not like work even when someone else is doing it. ―Mark Twain >We're with Mr. Twain on this one.
-We loathe work, especially undifferentiated work.
-Work that you have to do but that doesn't directly contribute to your project's success is undifferentiated work, and getting to production today means doing more of it than ever."
+summary: Look at different technologies that help with the technical complexity and technical debt when building and running microservices at scale.
 tags:
 - Spring
 - Microservices